kwonalbert/oram_fpga/README.md

                       creating Xilinx projects)

 --------------------------------------------------------------------------------
-What to do next
+Quick installation
 --------------------------------------------------------------------------------

 1.)
-Go through & familiarize yourself with the code.
+Test the code.

-Refer to ./oram/README.txt for code structure and naming conventions.
+1a.)
+Create an FPGA project (e.g., Xilinx Vivado or ISE).
+1b.)
+Add all verilog (including *.vh files) from ./oram/* and ./gatelib/*.
+1c.)
+Add these flags/macros when simulating/synthesizing:
+		MACROSAFE=1
+		SIMULATION=1
+		SIMULATION_VIVADO=1
+		FPGA_MEMORY=1

+1d.)
+Use ./oram/frontend/test/testUORAM.v as the top level testbench.
+		Run this simulation for a while and inspect the waveforms to see how it works.

+There are also some more sophisticated/automated testbenches but they are a bit out of date: See ./tests/README.txt for more information.

 2.)
-Test the code.

-Feel free to create an FPGA project (e.g., Xilinx Vivado or ISE) to test the code yourself.
-We have included some automated tests as well.
-See ./tests/README.txt for more information.

-3.)
 Test your board.

 If you plan to only work in software/RTL simulation, you can skip this step.